-- (1) all regional restricted discretionary activities [rp]: - (a) whether applicable standards are complied with; - (b) the proximity of the earthworks to any water body and the extent to which erosion and sediment controls and the proposed construction methodology will adequately avoid or minimise adverse effects on: - (i) water quality including of the coastal marine area; - (ii) ecological health including of the coastal marine area; - (iii) riparian margins;
+- (1) all regional restricted discretionary activities [rp]: - (a) whether applicable standards are complied with; - (b) the proximity of the earthworks to any water body and the extent to which erosion and sediment controls and the proposed construction methodology will adequately avoid or minimise adverse effects on: - (i) water quality including of the coastal marine area; - (ii) ecological health including of the coastal marine area; - (iii) riparian margins; - (iv) the mauri of water; - (c) the quality of taiāpure or mahinga mātaitai; - (d) the extent to which the earthworks minimises soil compaction, other than where it benefits geotechnical or structural performance; - (e) the proximity of the earthworks to areas of significant ecological value and the extent the design, location and execution of the works provide for the maintenance and protection of these areas; - (f) whether monitoring the volume and concentration of sediment that may be discharged by the activity is appropriate within the scale of the proposed land disturbance; or - (g) whether the extent or impacts of adverse effects from the land disturbance can be mitigated by managing the duration, season or staging of such works. - (2) general district assessment criteria [dp]:

-- (iv) the mauri of water; - (c) the quality of taiāpure or mahinga mātaitai; - (d) the extent to which the earthworks minimises soil compaction, other than where it benefits geotechnical or structural performance; - (e) the proximity of the earthworks to areas of significant ecological value and the extent the design, location and execution of the works provide for the maintenance and protection of these areas; - (f) whether monitoring the volume and concentration of sediment that may be discharged by the activity is appropriate within the scale of the proposed land disturbance; or - (g) whether the extent or impacts of adverse effects from the land disturbance can be mitigated by managing the duration, season or staging of such works. - (h) the extent to which appropriate methods are used to prevent the spread of total control pest plants or unwanted organisms (as listed under the Biosecurity Act 1993), such as kauri dieback disease. - (2) general district assessment criteria [dp]: - (a) whether applicable standards are complied with; - (b) the extent to which the earthworks will generate adverse noise, vibration, odour, dust, lighting and traffic effects on the surrounding environment and the effectiveness of proposed mitigation measures; - (c) whether the earthworks and any associated retaining structures are designed and located to avoid adverse effects on the stability and safety of surrounding land, buildings, and structures; - (d) whether the earthworks and final ground levels will adversely affect overland flow paths or increase potential volume or frequency of flooding within the site or surrounding sites; - (e) whether a protocol for the accidental discovery of kōiwi, archaeology and artefacts of Māori origin has been provided and the effectiveness of the protocol in managing the impact on Mana Whenua cultural heritage if a discovery is made; - (f) whether the extent or impacts of adverse effects from the land disturbance can be mitigated by managing the duration, season or staging of such works; - (g) the extent to which the area of the land disturbance is minimised, consistent with the scale of development being undertaken;
+- (a) whether applicable standards are complied with; - (b) the extent to which the earthworks will generate adverse noise, vibration, odour, dust, lighting and traffic effects on the surrounding environment and the effectiveness of proposed mitigation measures; - (c) whether the earthworks and any associated retaining structures are designed and located to avoid adverse effects on the stability and safety of surrounding land, buildings, and structures; - (d) whether the earthworks and final ground levels will adversely affect overland flow paths or increase potential volume or frequency of flooding within the site or surrounding sites; - (e) whether a protocol for the accidental discovery of kōiwi, archaeology and artefacts of Māori origin has been provided and the effectiveness of the protocol in managing the impact on Mana Whenua cultural heritage if a discovery is made; - (f) whether the extent or impacts of adverse effects from the land disturbance can be mitigated by managing the duration, season or staging of such works; - (g) the extent to which the area of the land disturbance is minimised, consistent with the scale of development being undertaken; - (h) the extent to which the land disturbance is necessary to provide for the functional or operational requirements of the network utility installation, repair or maintenance; - (i) the extent of risks associated with natural hazards and whether the risks can be reduced or not increased; - (j) whether the land disturbance and final ground levels will adversely affect existing utility services; - (k) the extent to which the land disturbance is necessary to accommodate development otherwise provided for by the Unitary Plan, or to facilitate the appropriate use of land in the open space environment, including development proposed in a relevant operative reserve management plan or parks management plan; - (I) for land disturbance near Transpower New Zealand Limited transmission towers: - (i) the outcome of any consultation with Transpower New Zealand Limited; and - (ii) the risk to the structural integrity of transmission lines; or

-- (h) the extent to which the land disturbance is necessary to provide for the functional or operational requirements of the network utility installation, repair or maintenance; - (i) the extent of risks associated with natural hazards and whether the risks can be reduced or not increased; - (j) whether the land disturbance and final ground levels will adversely affect existing utility services; - (k) the extent to which the land disturbance is necessary to accommodate development otherwise provided for by the Unitary Plan, or to facilitate the appropriate use of land in the open space environment, including development proposed in a relevant operative reserve management plan or parks management plan; - (I) for land disturbance near Transpower New Zealand Limited transmission towers: - (i) the outcome of any consultation with Transpower New Zealand Limited; and - (ii) the risk to the structural integrity of transmission lines; or - (m) the extent to which earthworks avoid, minimise, or mitigate adverse effects on any archaeological sites that have been identified in the assessment of effects.
+(m) the extent to which earthworks avoid, minimise, or mitigate adverse effects on any archaeological sites that have been identified in the assessment of effects.